-\section{Appendix: Approaches for automatic correction}
+\section{Appendix: Approaches for Automatic Correction}

-In this section, we provide a brief and informal description of all three approaches that we evaluated to suggest possible corrections to an erroneous pattern automatically.
-Since these approaches are not the contribution of this paper, we do not provide a formal description.
+In this section, we provide a brief and informal description of all three approaches that we evaluated to automatically suggest possible corrections to an erroneous pattern.
+We do not provide a formal description as these approaches are not the contribution of this paper.

-For the sake of comparing these approaches, let us consider that the parameters for automatic correction algorithm consist of (1) target string of length $N$ and its correction of length $M$, (2) a dictionary consisting of $D$ strings among which to search for possible corrections that are within the edit distance of $E$, and (3) the target string and its corrections draw characters from a vocabulary set of size $V$.
+For the sake of comparing these approaches, let us consider that the parameters for an automatic correction algorithm consist of (1) target string of length $N$ and its correction of length $M$, (2) a dictionary consisting of $D$ strings among which to search for possible corrections that are within the edit distance of $E$, and (3) the target string and its corrections draw characters from a vocabulary set of size $V$.

-\begin{itemize} \item \embf{A naive approach.} A naive approach to look for corrections of a target string against a dictionary would be to calculate the edit distance between the target string and every string from the dictionary.
-In other words, this approach traverses a prefix tree completely.
+\paragraph{A naive approach.} A naive approach to look for corrections of a target string against a dictionary would be to calculate the edit distance between the target string and every string from the dictionary.

-The time complexity of this naive approach is linear to the size of the dictionary, and more precisely, it is $O$($N \times M \times D$), where $M$ is the average size of the strings from $D$.
+The time complexity of this approach is linear to the size of the dictionary, and more precisely, it is $O$($N \times M \times D$), where $M$ is the average size of the strings from $D$.

-\item \embf{Norvig et al. approach.} An alternative approach suggested by Norvig et al. eliminates the need to go over all the strings from the dictionary to find possible corrections.
+\paragraph{Norvig et al. approach.} An alternative approach suggested by Norvig et al.~\cite{norvig_autocorrection} eliminates the need to go over all the strings from the dictionary to find possible corrections.
 Instead, it relies on generating candidate correction strings within the given maximum edit distance from the target string.
 The candidate correction strings are then checked against the dictionary.
 If a candidate is found in the dictionary, then it is a possible correction of the target string.